A Neuroevolution Potential for Gallium Oxide: Accurate and Efficient Modeling of Polymorphism and Swift Heavy-Ion Irradiation: RESULTS AND DISCUSSION

 At $S_e = 22.16$~keV/nm, corresponding to the energy-loss regime where the most controversial experimental interpretations have been reported, a clear core--shell track structure emerges.
 The shell consists predominantly of a well-defined $\gamma$ phase, while the core forms a highly disordered region.
 Notably, although this core region is highly disordered, it is not fully amorphous.
 A substantial fraction of oxygen atoms remain distributed around their pristine FCC sites, albeit with large displacements.
 This quasi-FCC oxygen framework partially constrains the displacement of gallium atoms.
 Along the ion penetration direction, the thicknesses of the core and shell fluctuate heavily, and in some segments the disordered core even disappears, resulting in a track composed entirely of the $\gamma$ phase.
 These observations suggest that this highly disordered core should be interpreted as a precursor state of the $\gamma$ phase, which may transform into a standard $\gamma$ structure under mild post-irradiation conditions, such as long-term defect relaxation at ambient conditions or TEM-induced structural recovery.
+To illustrate this point, we performed an annealing simulation to accelerate the post-irradiation evolution of the track structure at $S_e = 22.16$~keV/nm, maintaining a temperature of 800~K for 2~ns.
+Radial distribution functions (RDFs) provide clear evidence for the transition of the core from an amorphous to a $\gamma$-phase state (Fig.~S12), and a movie of this process, produced by OVITO\cite{stukowskiVisualizationAnalysisAtomistic2010}, is available online (Multimedia available online).

 When $S_e$ further increases to 26.05~keV/nm, the track size increases rapidly to approximately 6~nm in diameter.
 In this regime, the track core becomes fully amorphous, exhibiting no recognizable structural motifs.
 Compared with the case at $S_e = 22.16$~keV/nm, fluctuations along the ion penetration direction are strongly suppressed, indicating the formation of a continuous amorphous core and a stable core--shell structure.
 At $S_e = 36.24$~keV/nm, the track size increases further, with the track diameter reaching approximately 8~nm, while the core--shell morphology remains evident.
 Interestingly, the thickness of the surrounding $\gamma$-phase shell does not increase with increasing track size and saturates at about 1~nm.